Engineering18 min read

 Complete FE Exam Study Guide for 2026

 The Fundamentals of Engineering (FE) exam is your first step toward becoming a Professional Engineer (PE).
-This comprehensive guide will help you understand the exam, create an effective study plan, and pass on your first attempt.
+This comprehensive 2026 guide explains the current NCEES exam format, walks you through a realistic study plan, and shares the strategies first-time passers use.

 What is the FE Exam?

-The FE exam is a computer-based test administered by NCEES (National Council of Examiners for Engineering and Surveying).
-It assesses your understanding of fundamental engineering principles and is required for Engineer-in-Training (EIT) or Engineering Intern (EI) certification in all 50 states.
+The FE exam is a computer-based test (CBT) administered by NCEES (National Council of Examiners for Engineering and Surveying).
+It assesses your understanding of fundamental engineering principles and is the path to Engineer-in-Training (EIT) or Engineering Intern (EI) designation, which most states use on the road to PE licensure.

 Why Take the FE Exam?